 Ramen noodles are great for a quick meal or just to have in case of an emergency, but if you’re like me you probably buy them, throw them in the pantry, then forget about them for months (or years).

-How long do ramen noodles last?
-Ramen noodles should have aa best by date somewhere on the package.
+Ramen noodles have a best by date on the package.
 For the best taste and texture, you should eat them before that date, but they’re still good to eat for up to a year after the best by date.

 Let’s dig deeper into how safe it is to eat expired ramen noodles.

 Is it Safe to Eat Expired Ramen Noodles

 We’re really discussing two major types of ramen noodles in this article.
 There are the block style ramen noodles with a separate packet of flavoring and the styrofoam cup style of ramen noodles that have the flavoring mixed in with the noodles.

 Most popular brands of ramen noodles are just made with flour, vegetable oil, and preservatives.
 The flavoring added can contain a wide variety of ingredients depending on who is making them.

 The preservatives and lack of moisture in ramen noodles make it really difficult for microbes and bacteria to grow in a package of ramen noodles.

 How long can you eat ramen noodles after the expiration date?